metantonio/star-wars-api-clases-ejemplo/README.md

     "is_active": true
 }

-if everything if correct, password should be encrypted in database, and you will get this message:
+if everything is correct, password should be encrypted in database, and you will get this message:

 {
     "mensaje": "Usuario creado exitosamente"